April 10, 2018

 My father knew something that neuroscientists and researchers have been exploring for eons.
-Combing experiences and visual content is key to spurring long-term memories and supporting educational interests.
+Combining experiences and visual content is key to spurring long-term memories and supporting educational interests.
 He sat me down with a never-ending bowl of chocolate ice cream to watch the Apollo 11 Moon Landing, and years later took me to the movie The Great Waldo Pepper when I had do a report on Aviation for grade school.

 Those moments are seared into my memory and are the foundation of my fascination with flight & space exploration.
-These Hebbian experiences helped me better wire together an understanding these events – as related visual content and context got my synaptic cells firing together during the initial learning stage.
+These Hebbian experiences helped me better wire together an understanding of these events – as related visual content and context got my synaptic cells firing together during the initial learning stage.

 How does modality of content and experiences promote the benefits of effective learning and memory – sensory, working and long-term memory?

 Emergent neuroscience and visualization research now reveals glimpses of the science behind the saying “Experiences Matter.”